-At the date when these annual financial statements were prepared, the European Union's competent authorities concluded the approval process needed for the adoption of the accounting standards and amendments described below.
+At the date when these annual financial statements were prepared relevant European Union authorities concluded the approval process needed for the adoption of the accounting standards and amendments described below.
 With reference of the applicable principles, the Company has decided not to exercise the option of the early adoption, if applicable.

-IFRS 16 - Leasing
+IFRS 16 - LEASING